Sometimes, we just need to shake things up a little bit.

 There’s a lot of skepticism about 30 day challenges, and rightfully so.

-That’s because people often start them with the wrong idea – they see them as quick-fixes for changing their life.
+That’s because people often start them with the wrong idea – they see them as quick-fixes for how to change their life.

 Although that’s how change would work in a perfect world, we don’t live in a perfect world.